The official IELTS by IDP app is here! Download it today.

 To interpret individual and overall PTE scores effectively, it's essential to understand the proficiency levels associated with each score range.
 For example, a score of 85 and above indicates superior proficiency, with the test-taker being able to read, understand, summarise, express, and converse in English with fluency and ease.
 Whereas a score between 75 to 84 is seen as still fairly proficient and able to communicate effectively in English for specific academic, professional, or personal purposes.

-PTE exam scores validity remains for up to two years, providing test-takers with ample time to utilise their results for study or immigration purposes.
+PTE exam scores validity remains for up to two years, providing test-takers in Singapore with ample time to utilise their results for study or immigration purposes.

 In the PTE Speaking and Writing exam, test-takers are assessed on their ability to communicate effectively in English.